 The effect of this was a rush to divide big theatres into multiple screens or ditch the existing structures in favour of smaller venues.
 Moving to a multiplex format, where auditoriums were attached to shopping centres and out of town developments.
-But even as it reinvented itself for a new age, questions remained over the long term viability of cinema.
-The VHS era like the TV era before it threatening to dethrone the theatrical experience.
+But even as it reinvented itself for a new age, questions remained over the long term viability of cinema—the VHS era, like the TV era before it threatening to dethrone the theatrical experience.
 But once again, cinema survived, just as it would through laserdisc, home theatres, DVD and Blu-Ray.

 However, as COVID 19 hit, cinema experienced the biggest and most challenging crisis in its history.
 With projector lamps cold and auditoriums silent for the first time since the Second World War.
 Causing the equivalent of a cardiac arrest, with both studios and cinemas rushing to apply CPR.
-Their ability to adapt and change, suddenly pulled into question as they struggled to find answers to their closure.
+Their ability to adapt and change suddenly pulled into question as they struggled to find answers to their closure.

-The shockwave that followed hit all cinemas no matter of their size or model of delivery.
-With independent cinemas hit by zero takings and little wriggle room in financial recovery, while larger chains closed their doors with little planning on how to keep customers engaged.
+The shockwave that followed hit all cinemas no matter their size or delivery model, with independent cinemas hit by zero takings and little wriggle room in financial recovery.
+At the same time, larger chains closed their doors with little planning on keeping customers engaged.
 In fact, while independent screens suffered a considerable loss, they did adapt to ensuring their dedicated and passionate customer base remained at the heart of their work.
 In contrast, larger chains struggled to adjust their delivery model in embracing home entertainment and social media.
 For example, while Curzon used its innovative ‘Home Cinema’ platform for new films while providing cinema snacks through Uber Eats.
 And BFI brought film festivals into the living room with ‘Flare at Home’.
 ODEON, Cineworld and Vue remained largely quiet, neither fully embracing new technology or their customers at a time of social change.

 The new landscape has allowed streaming to flourish, the conveyor belt model of cinema embraced in the 1980s on life support as customers stayed at home.
 In fact, even as cinema’s slowly reopened with Tenant, box office takings remained subdued.
 But does that mean that the public has fallen out of love with cinema?
-The answer is no, even though the reset button has been well and truly pushed.
+The answer is no, even though the reset button has been pushed.
 And just as cinema has reinvented itself in the past, it must now reinvent itself for the future.

 The future may still be in flux, but the past offers some important lessons in ensuring the survival of the theatrical experience.
 The cinema once more standing proud within a local community, with enhanced customer service working alongside a love of film presentation.
 And when looking to a future where streaming and cinema co-exist, the importance of union will be paramount.
-Both media formats working together in ensuring success, while also opening up a world of global film to new audiences.
+Both media formats working together in ensuring success while also opening up a world of global film to new audiences.